MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 (B) *Youth turkey hunt harvest limit.* The limit is one bearded turkey per youth hunter.

 (viii) Mobility-impaired hunters may have an assistant accompany them.
-You may transfer permits (State-issued permit) issued to assistants.
-We limit those hunt teams to harvesting white-tailed deer and feral hog within the limits provided at paragraph (m)(3)(vi) of this section.
+You may transfer permits (State-issued permit) issued to the hunter to assistants.
+We limit those hunt teams to harvesting white-tailed deer and feral hog within the limits provided at paragraph (n)(3)(vi) of this section.

 (ix) You may harvest one bearded turkey per hunt.
 You may only use shotguns or archery equipment, including crossbows, to harvest turkey.
 We prohibit hunting after 1 p.m.